Visiting the ancient city of Megiddo, 'Armageddon' is taking a trip back in time.

 This World Heritage Unesco site is the jewel in the crown of biblical archaeology.
 You can explore thousands of years of history within a few hours, discovering remnants of:

 where you can descend along the water supply system down to the underground spring.

 And all this historical glory is set in the timeless scenery of the fertile Jezreel Valley, also known as the Valley of Armageddon!

 For thousands of years, the 'Via Maris', or Great Road connected between the ancient superpower kingdoms.

-Megiddo is strategically located in in a 'bottleneck' of this ancient trade route between the southern empire of Egypt of the Pharoahs, and the shifting northern empires of Assyria, Babylon, Aram and Syria.
+Megiddo is strategically located in a 'bottleneck' of this ancient trade route between the southern empire of Egypt of the Pharoahs, and the shifting empires of the north - Assyria, Babylon, Aram and Syria.

 Due to its location, Megiddo has witnessed endless epic battles in its 11 thousand years of existence.
 About 7,000 years ago Megiddo was surrounded by formidable walls, for the first time, becoming one of the first walled cities on Earth.